 Shoes with shorts has always been a notoriously tricky combination.
 All that bare leg, ghostly pale after four months of cold weather…and then you’ve got the shorts themselves.
 How short do they really need to be?
 What socks should you wear?
 Are boat shoes just for people who own yachts?
 These are the questions.

-> Okay, we’re probably in more familiar territory here.
+Okay, we’re probably in more familiar territory here.
 Most guys know what shoes to wear with board shorts.
 But if you’d like to take things past the traditional Australian flip-flop, there are several ways to go.
-A pair of men’s sneakers, or some smart leather sandals, will take you from the beach to the beach bar pretty comfortably.
+A pair of men’s sneakers, or some smart nubuck sandals like the NEO, will take you from the beach to the beach bar pretty comfortably.
 Or you could try a lightweight espadrille, for that Caribbean island vibe.
 All of these options match well with good quality board shorts – and the board shorts are important.
 They should ideally be cut above the knee, and if they come with a detachable Velcro wallet, please put them back on the rack.

 Thanks to the sports luxe and athleisure trends, it’s become totally acceptable to walk down the street wearing gym shorts these days.
 You just need the shoes to match.
 Again, this one’s fairly obvious: stay clear of Oxfords, loafers, or anything you’d wear with a suit.
 Men’s sneakers are going to be your best friend here, but avoid anything too ‘smart casual’.
 A plain DECO 2.0 white sneaker will look good under almost any shorts, but particularly athletic shorts.
 For a more textured spin, try perforated leather SMITH sneakers (again in white).
 Lastly, for more of a streetwear vibe, match some green DECO 2.0 FOREST sneakers with black or dark navy sports shorts.
 Finish the look with some high-top socks, or invisible ankle socks.